 - Food industry workers (i.e., chefs, wait staff, caterers, bartenders, line cooks, etc.)

 - Construction workers

 Although musculoskeletal disorder risks increase with age, your job plays a role, too.

 How Many SSD Beneficiaries Have Musculoskeletal Disorders?

 If you think you cannot get SSD benefits due to musculoskeletal disorders, think again.
-According to the SSA’s Annual Report, musculoskeletal disorders are why 1 in 3 SSD beneficiaries got paid benefits in December 2017.
+According to the SSA’s Annual Report, musculoskeletal disorders are why more than 1 in 3 SSD beneficiaries (34%) got benefits in December 2020.
 In fact, you’re more likely to develop musculoskeletal disorders like arthritis after you turn 50.
-In 2017, 29% of people getting SSD for musculoskeletal disorders were aged 50-64.
+In 2017, 89% of people getting SSD for musculoskeletal disorders were aged 50-64.
 That’s nearly 2.5 million people with disabilities such as nerve root compressions, osteoporosis and fractured vertebrae.